 In fact, if the fan is off for a few hours, the radon levels can go back up to the pre-mitigation levels.
 It is only a matter of a few hours; it does not even take days to damage the whole system.

 All the work that your radon system did to mitigate the radon can be undone in a jiffy if you turn the fan off.
-Also, when you turn off the fan for some time, the ground moisture starts to seep in. this directly affects the fan and its motor and bearings.
-This can easily cause the fan to break down before its normal life course is over.
+Also, when you turn off the fan for some time, the ground moisture starts to seep in.
+This directly affects the fan and its motor and bearings.
+And this can easily cause the fan to break down before its normal life course is over.
 Want to know more about turning off radon mitigation fans?
 Read on to find out more details.

 Is it okay to turn off the radon mitigation fan?